MichaelCurrin/gh-pages-no-jekyll/docs/features.md

 #### No Jekyll

-If you want to upload plain HTML, create a `.nojekyll` file.
+If you want to upload plain HTML instead of `.md` files, create an empty `.nojekyll` file in your repo.

 #### Jekyll